PatrickSowinski/DRL2020_Navigation/README.md

 ```

 2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
-(Actually, you can ignore these extra steps:
+(Usually, you can ignore these extra steps:
 - Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 - Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).
 )